jojoms711/Udacity_AB_Testing/README.md

 >### Solution:
 >$$ SD= \sqrt \frac{\ \hat{p}*(1−\hat{p})}{\ n}  $$
->The analytical estimate of standard deviation tends to be near the empirically determined standard deviation for those cases in which the unit of diversion is equal to the unit of analysis.
-This is the case for Gross Conversion and Net Conversion, but **not** Retention.
+>The analytical estimate of standard deviation tends to be near the empirically determined standard deviation for those cases in which the unit of diversion is equal to the unit of analysis. <br>
+This is the case for Gross Conversion and Net Conversion, but <font color = red> **not** Retention</font>.
 If we do ultimately decide to use Retention, then we should calculate the empirical variability.
 >
 >|Evaluation Metric             |Probability    |dmin       |SD    |
 >|------             |-----------    |----       |------|
 >|Gross Conversion   |0.206250       |0.0100	    |0.0202|
 >|Retention	        |0.530000	    |0.0100	    |0.0549|
 >|Net_Conversion	    |0.109313	    |0.0075	    |0.0156|
->|
+>
 > *See [AB_Testing_Code.ipnyb](https://github.com/jojoms711/Udacity_AB_Testing/blob/master/AB_Testing_code.ipynb) for calculation breakdown*

 ---